nsriram/lambda-the-terraform-way/docs/02-terraform-and-aws-cli-installation.md

 aws-cli/2.1.1 Python/3.9.0 Darwin/19.0.0 source/x86_64
 ```

-The examples in this tutorial are run on the versions above _(latest while writing this tutorial)_.
+The examples in this tutorial are run on the above version of AWS CLI _(latest while writing this tutorial)_.
 You can also verify the current (root) user configured for CLI, by using the command below.
 ```
 ➜  aws configure list